A University Tradition

 The custom academic regalia worn by our degree candidates bears the seal of the University of South Carolina and is sold exclusively by the University Bookstore in the Russell House located on Greene Street in Columbia.
 The University seal is embroidered in garnet and appears on the front of the academic gown.
 Caps, gowns, hoods and tassels may be purchased at the Graduation Fair which will be held in the Russell House Bookstore.
 Senior and regional campuses should consult their bookstores for regalia information.

-You may also order personalized invitation cards from the Balfour Company at http://www.balfour.com/ You may also order your academic regalia from the University Bookstore via a downloadable form http://sc.bncollege.com/wcsstore/sc/regaliaform.doc which may be faxed directly to the University Bookstore at 803.777.4018.
-You may wish to telephone the University Bookstore at 803.777.4160, or visit their website at http://sc.bkstore.com/.
+You may also order personalized invitation cards from the Balfour Company at http://www.balfour.com/ You may also order your academic regalia through the following link: www.oakhalli.com/usc.
+Please call the University Bookstore with questions at 803.777.4160.

 Official Tassel Colors